Dbcurtis/orrcmonitorA/README.rst

 Problems
 ==========

--up switch combo crashs and that is because u takes a parameeter and it aint p. probably a documentation fix.
+-up switch/option combo crashs and that is because u takes a parameeter and it aint p. probably a documentation fix.

 Currently puting a junk.txt file in the config direcory.
-It is not seen by -l, but it is not pretty.
-Easy work around of a bug I do not want to take the time to fix.
+It is not seen by -l, but it is not a pretty solution.
+Easy work around of a bug I do not want to take the time to fix right now.

-to find persistent readings, do  grep -r -n -i --include="*.txt" Persist .
+To find persistent readings, do  ``grep -r -n -i --include="*.txt" Persist``.

+Need to automatically send an email when the current and last reading differ.